jakeloggins/Keypad/README.md

+## Fork converts pin references from GPIO to MCP23017 IC.

+This fork allows you to connect a keypad to an MCP23017 IC expander by embedding the adafruit MCP23017 library.
+All of the example code found at the Arduino Playground will work with this slight library modification.
+See the MCP23017 example sketch for further details.
+This also works with the arduino library for the ESP8266.

 ## Keypad library for Arduino

 **Authors:**  *Mark Stanley***,** *Alexander Brevig*

 This repository is a copy of the code found here [[Arduino Playground]](http://playground.arduino.cc/Code/Keypad).